 The Tapestry annotations, @NonVisual and @Validate, may be placed on the setter or getter method or on the field (as we have done here).
 As with the Hibernate annotations, putting the annotation on the field requires that the field name match the corresponding property name.

 - @NonVisual – indicates a field, such as a primary key, that should not be made visible to the user.

 - @Validate – identifies the validations associated with a field.

 What we need is to provide some code to be executed when the form is submitted.
 When a Tapestry form is submitted, there is a whole series of events that get fired.
-The event we are interested in is the "success" event, which comes late in the process, after all the values have been pulled out of the request and applied to the page properties, and after all server-side validations have occured.
+The event we are interested in is the "success" event, which comes late in the process, after all the values have been pulled out of the request and applied to the page properties, and after all server-side validations have occurred.

 The success event is only fired if there are no validation errors.

 - Use the Hibernate Session object to persist the new Address object.